Watchmaker Staking Tool Sets

 [click to enlarge]

-This article exists to provide you with the various reference numbers of staking set punches and stumps for their respective frames.
+This article exists to provide you with the various reference numbers of staking set punches and stumps made by Kendrick and David for their respective frames and other tools.

 Over their 98-year history, the company made only a few models.
 You can use the information here to make purchase decisions.